papicella/snyk-K8s-container-iac/README.md

 ## Step 4 Test using the Add to Project Docker Hub Integration

-You may already have images in your Dockerhub Registries but lets go and add a new one to your Docker Hub account.
+You may already have images in your Docker Hub Registries but let's go and add a new one to your Docker Hub account.

 * Login to Docker Hub as shown below.
 These will be the same credentials you used in Step 3 above.